-Board of Directors: Susie Heller, Brian Maynard, Michael Nischan, Robert Price
+Board of Directors: Susie Heller, Brian Maynard, Michel Nischan, Robert Price

 Advisors: Tom Hopkins, Jacques Torres